cgoesche/pam-insults/README.md

 ## Localization

 If you wish to have insults in different languages you can translate the default English version with the help of the auto-generated template files in `po/`.
-The internalization has been implemented using GNU gettext and relies on binary GNU MO files (.mo).
+The localization has been implemented using GNU gettext and relies on binary GNU MO files (.mo).
 Below are instructions on how to compile these binaries and install them on your system with the help of the `po/pomgr.sh` script.

 ### Preparation